Spiaggia di Avola beach – ph. Elisa Bellafiore

 In Italy the transportation of dogs by train is allowed as long as you follow the rules regarding the type of train and the size of the animal.
 Guide dogs for the blind are allowed to train travel for free in any class, but in some cases they must be subjected to wearing the muzzle.

 All airlines allow, generally, the transportation of dogs and other small animals, but each airline adopts different rules.
-We suggest to inform yourself in advance.
+We suggest to enquire in advance.

 In the case of guide dogs for the blind, they are boarded with passengers but wearing a muzzle and a leash: in this case, the transportation is free but the passenger is required to report the presence of the dog to the airline; Dog and owner will board early and properly arranged one beside the other.